 I am a graduate from the University of Alberta, having earned my Masters in Counselling Psychology in 2015.
 This followed the pursuit of my dream to be a performer.
 Always having been a dancer, I studied musical theater in Toronto and spent 6 years working in performing arts and the service industry.
 Since earning my Masters degree, I have been gaining experience as a Psychologist in both private practice and post-secondary institutions.
-I am a lover of cats and dogs, culinary delights, being outdoors, gardening, and connecting with nature and all the elements.
+I am a lover of cats and dogs, culinary delights, being outdoors, gardening, ceramics, and connecting with nature and all the elements.

 As a therapist, I seek to deeply understand how historical, familial, relational, cultural and social contexts have shaped ways of thinking, feeling, or responding that have been adaptive but no longer serve you.
 My goal is to help you create and live the most present, authentic, connected, congruent, and fulfilled life possible - whatever that means to you.